MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 piece of equipment or its expected lifespan, maximising usage and minimising idle time caused by us is always the correct direction to take, even if in some cases we might not be able to calculate how much carbon we save.

-In cases where we relay solely on the SCI, we will just measure the electricity usage and hardware utilisation of our pods running in our k8s cluster.
+In cases where we relay solely on the SCI and monthly/yearly GHG, we will just measure the electricity usage and hardware utilisation of everything hosted in our cloud environment.
-In cases where we also need our total GHG score - [see here for when that is](#why-we-mostly-use-sci-and-when-to-use-ghg) - we will need to also measure several other components, including during our development process.
+In cases where we also need our project total GHG score - [see here for when that is](#why-sci-is-the-most-important-metric-and-when-to-use-ghg) - we will need to also measure several other components, including during our development process.

 We also of course need certain basic analytics about our application, specifically those that comprise our functional unit.